NathanBailie/responsive_headphones_landing_page/README.md

 # Description

-<p>This Gulp template is designed to automate the build process of a web project.
-It includes various tasks for both development and final project build.</p>
+This Gulp template is designed to automate the build process of a web project.
+It includes various tasks for both development and final project build.

 I used the [starter template](https://github.com/YauhenKavalchuk/Starting_template 'click') by Yauhen Kavalchuk as the basis.
 I rewrote the code in ECMAScript, replacing `gulp.task()` with functions, made some changes to the code structure for better readability and maintainability, and added two modes: development and production build.

+---

 ## Project launch